Velocidex/velociraptor-docs/content/vql_reference/popular/format/_index.md

 returns:\
 `to be, or not to be.`

-Note that the same agument can be used more than once.
+Note that the same argument can be used more than once.

 **3. Timestamp formatting**